 Respondents to the census were also asked questions about their religion.
 As expected, Christianity remains the predominant religion in England – 71.75% of respondents were Christian.
 14.81% claimed no religion, and a further 15.0% did not answer the question at all.
 Of other religions, 2.97% of people in England are Muslim, 1.06% Hindu, 0.63% Sikh, 0.50% Jewish, 0.28% Buddhist, and 0.29% from another unspecified religion.

-The primary language of England is, of course, English which, as well as being widely used at home, is also the world’s most popular language.
+The primary language of England is English, which as well as being widely used at home, is also the world's most popular language.
 Despite being a relatively compact country, there are many distinct dialects in use across the country, and vocabulary varies slightly across the country.